CSE508: Network Security

 ||Mature understanding of networked systems.|

-There are two mandatory readings for each class.
-It is your responsibility to read the papers and write a ~400 word critical response to each.
+There is a mandatory readings for each class.
+It is your responsibility to read the paper and write a ~400 word critical response.

 - In the first paragraph: